-- 46.The resulting buffer requirements should reflect the assumed liquidity strains in the respective sub-periods as determined by the stress scenarios. - 47.
-The distribution of the buffer, in terms of composition and relative size over the two horizons, should reflect the projected liquidity needs given the underlying assumptions. - 48.
-In any period chosen as the survival horizon, the buffer will need to ensure that the institution can survive each day of this period as cumulative flows build up.
+- 51. The resulting buffer requirements should reflect the assumed liquidity strains in the respective sub-periods as determined by the stress scenarios. - 52.
+The distribution of the buffer, in terms of composition and relative size over the two horizons, should reflect the projected liquidity needs, given the underlying assumptions. - 53.In any period chosen as the survival horizon, it will be necessary to ensure that the buffer will allow the institution to survive each day of this period as cumulative flows build up.
 Banks should establish appropriate action plans to regularise the situation in the event that the buffer falls below the required minimum amount of the stress scenario.